elixir-lang/elixir-lang.github.com/getting_started/mix.markdown

 **Note:** Although not required, it is common to split dependencies into their own function;

-Besides `:git`, it accepts other options:
+### 5.1 Source Code Management (SCM)

+In the example above, we have used `git` to specify our dependency.
+Mix was designed in a way it can support multiple SCM tools, by default it ships with `:git` and `:raw`.
+The most common options are:

+* `:git` - the dependency is a git repository that is retrieved and updated by Mix;
+* `:raw` - the dependency is simply a raw path in the filesystem;
+* `:compile` - how to compile the dependency, more information in the next section;

+Each SCM may support custom options. `:git` supports the following:

 * `:ref` - an optional reference (a commit) to checkout the git repository;
 * `:tag` - an optional tag to checkout the git repository;
 * `:branch` - an optional branch to checkout the git repository;
 * `:submodules` - when true, initializes submodules recursively in the dependency;

-* `:compile` - how to compile the dependency.
-If the project contains a `mix.exs` file, or `rebar.config` or a `Makefile`, Elixir will invoke one of them.
-If not, you can specify a command directly:
+### 5.2 Compiling dependencies

+In order to compile a dependency, Mix looks into the repository for the best way to proceed.
+If the dependency contains one of the files below, it will proceed as follows:

+1. `mix.exs` - compiles the dependency directly with Mix;
+2. `rebar.config` or `rebar.config.script` - compiles using `rebar compile deps_dir=DEPS`, where `DEPS` is the directory where Mix install by default the project dependencies;
+3. `Makefile` - simply invokes `make`

+If the dependency does not contain any of the above, you can specify a command directly with the `:compile` option

       compile: "./configure && make"

-  You could also pass an atom to `:compile`, in such cases, a function with the name of the atom will be invoked in your current project passing the app name, allowing you to further customize its compilation:
+You could also pass an atom to `:compile` and, in such cases, a function with the name of the atom will be invoked in your current project with the app name as argument, allowing you to customize its compilation:

       def project do
         [